By now you’ve probably heard a lot about CBD oil.

 Using CBD oil in adequate amounts doesn’t produce any serious side effects.

 The worst reported side effect of CBD oil is being sleepy, hungry or lethargic.
-These side effects are quite similar to those from regular THC-potent cannabis.
+These side effects are quite similar to those from regular THC-rich cannabis.

 In high doses, CBD may interact with medications.
 This is not yet thoroughly researched, but CBD does block an enzyme that’s involved in metabolizing many other drugs.

 One study looked into the side effects of CBD oil, and found the following side effects to be possible, but highly unlikely: